evilkiwi/lamware/docs/content/getting-started.md

 ## Installing

-Lamware is distributed via NPM and can be installed via `@lamware/core`:
+Lamware is distributed via NPM and can be installed by the `@lamware/core` package:

 ```bash
 yarn add @lamware/core